laurentftech/Podcast_generator/README.md

 [teasing] Curieux : « De quoi sert cette oblongue capsule ?
 D’écritoire, monsieur, ou de boîte à ciseaux ? »
 ```

+💡 Note on Annotations: The app uses square brackets [emotion] for ElevenLabs' emotional cues.
+If you use Gemini, the app will automatically convert them to parentheses (emotion) for you.

 ## 📦 Installation